-• First to determine the quantity of gas that should be introduced to the each heating chamber: Divide the Balancing Gas Flow among each of the heating chamber zones and baffles for which the furnace has control.

-Or the eductors, first subtract the volume excess gas flow (flow to exit from entrance and exit openings) and then divide the result by 15.
-The approximate volume of air drawn out by the venturi created by the eductor is 15 times the flow rate.

-• The sum of the eductor gas flow and the Balancing Gas Flow is the gas consumed by the furnace.
+- First to determine the quantity of gas that should be introduced to the each heating chamber: Divide the Balancing Gas Flow among each of the heating chamber zones and baffles for which the furnace has control. - 2 To determine the total gas flow to the eductors, first subtract the volume excess gas flow (flow to exit from entrance and exit openings) and then divide the result by 15.
+The approximate volume of air drawn out by the venturi created by the eductor is 15 times the flow rate. - 3 Divide the total eductor gas flow among the available eductors. - 4 The sum of the eductor gas flow and the Balancing Gas Flow is the gas consumed by the furnace.